Skip to main content

 (vii) The presence of insects or rodents indicating a failure to comply with the insect and rodent control plan approved by the director in accordance with rule 901:10-2-19 of the Administrative Code.

-(viii) Failure to apply for applicable permits or review compliance certificate;
+(viii) Failure to apply for applicable permits;

 (ix) Installing or operating facilities regulated under Chapter 903. of the Revised Code prior to issuance of applicable permits;